The closest a recording has come to live.

 - 06

 The recording opens.
 The room around the recording opens.
 Performers separate.
 Reverb arrives at the right time.
-The work the listener used to do — to imagine the air in front of the performance — is no longer required.
+The imagining stops.

 Dolby

-Dolby did not build theaters.
-Dolby developed a way of processing sound that transformed what existing theaters could deliver.
+Dolby did not build theaters or home stereos.
+Dolby developed a sound standard that transformed what existing equipment could deliver.

 Lautsänger

 The product is the modification.
 Not the hardware.
-A scientist building what the science demands.
+A developed solution to a hidden problem.

 - Hand-finished walnut cups, metal hardware, sustainably chosen materials.

-- 1.2 m thread Kevlar OFC cable with mic and remote, plus 3 m Kevlar OFC reference cable.
+- 1.2 m Kevlar-reinforced OFC cable with mic and remote, plus 3 m Kevlar-reinforced OFC reference cable.

 - 6.3 mm gold-plated jack adapter and airplane jack adapter.